Click on the image links to see what our graduates are doing now.

 Bailey Kinkel ’06 (B.A., painting), Landscape architect, graduated from Harvard University’s Graduate School of Design with a degree in landscape architecture in spring 2011.
 Currently employed at the international design firm NBBJ located in Columbus, Ohio, working on international projects.

-Albert Bui ’06 (art history/design/arch.), M.F.A. at The Rhode Island School of Design, practicing industrial designer
+Albert Bui ’06 (art history/design/arch.), M.F.A. at The Rochester Institute of Technology, practicing industrial designer

 Jenna Burditt ’06 (ceramics), masters program at the University of Dallas, ceramics